yiisoft/payments/README.md

 To add a new payment gateway, follow these steps:

-1. Create a new class that implements `PaymentsInterface`
+1. Create a new class that implements `PaymentGatewayInterface`
 2. Extend `AbstractGateway` for common functionality
 3. Implement the required methods for your gateway